lcilliers/hobbies-modelling4comfort/about.md

 ### Documentation & Memory

 Projects take months or even years to complete.
 By documenting them online, I create a permanent record of the process - photos of stages that would otherwise be lost, notes about techniques that worked (or didn't), and a timeline of how skills evolve.
+It is mainly for my own benefit, but you are welcome to share it.

 ### Community & Learning

 The modeling community is incredibly generous with knowledge.
+I research and discover things all the time by tapping into the community.
 This site is my way of giving back - sharing what I've learned so others can benefit, avoid my mistakes, and perhaps feel inspired to try something new.

 ### Accountability & Motivation

 Public documentation creates gentle accountability.
-When progress is visible, it motivates continued work.
-Build logs turn large projects into manageable milestones.
+I need to think through what I am doing, remember to record it, and keep going.
+When progress is visible, it motivates me.

 ---